rodoulak/desalsim/Tutorials/EDBM_Tutorial.md

 Mw_in=Q_in_edbm/d_in
 ```
 ### 1.3.
 Set operating assumptions
-You need to set operating assumptionssuch as the electrical current density.
+You need to set operating assumptions such as the electrical current density.
 ```python
 # Assumptions:
 # The electrical current desnity